Practical Information

 Important dates

-Application deadline: Thursday 14th March 2024 (5pm - UTC+01:00)
+Application deadline: Friday 18th April 2025 (5pm - UTC+01:00)

 The Application

 To be considered for the Summer School, we ask that you submit your CV, plus a written statement explaining why you would like to attend (500 words maximum).
-Please ensure your applications are submitted by Thursday 14th March (5pm - UTC+01:00).
-We will notify all applicants of the outcome by Thursday 21st March.
+Please ensure your applications are submitted by Friday 18th April (5pm - UTC+01:00).
+We will notify all applicants of the outcome by Friday 9th May.

 The summer school is aimed at attendees from Masters level through to junior faculty.
 If these criteria do not apply to you but you are still keen to attend, please detail in your application why you would benefit from the summer school.
 We would expect attendees to have basic programming abilities in either R or Matlab but advanced programming abilities are not required.